turingschool/backend-curriculum-site/module2/projects/bulk_discounts.md

 | **2: Passing with Concerns** | One to two of the completion criteria for Bulk Discount features are not complete | Students utilize MVC to organize code, but cannot defend some of their design decisions.
 3 or more infractions are present.
 RESTful conventions are only sometimes followed. | Ruby is used to process data that could use ActiveRecord instead.
 Some instances where ActiveRecord helpers are not utilized.
 Some queries not accurately implemented. | Feature test coverage between 90% and 98%, or model test coverage below 100%, or tests are not meaningfully written or have an unclear objective, or tests do not utilize within blocks.
 Missing sad path or edge case testing.                                |
 | **1: Failing** | More than two of the completion criteria for Bulk Discount feature is incomplete| Students do not effectively organize code using MVC. | Ruby is used to process data more often than ActiveRecord.
 Many cases where ActiveRecord helpers are not utilized.| Below 90% coverage for either features or models.
 TDD was not used.

+### Evaluation
+This evaluation will be live with one instructor.

+Please be ready to walk through the front-end of your app, demonstrating how to add a bulk discount, editing that discount, and seeing the overall revenue change between invoice(s).

+Then, we will walk through the same steps in your code and tests.
+Be ready to answer questions from your instructor about how you came up with your solution, and how you might refactor.

 ## Bulk Discounts

 Bulk Discounts are subject to the following criteria: